 Tickets cost 25 kuna.

-Bell Tower and Bell Lounge
+9. Take a photo of the Bell Tower and Bell Lounge

 The elegant bell tower, 35m tall dating from 1444. is connected to Palace Sponza.
 On St. Blaise Day, in the bell lounge, an area connecting the Bell Tower and Palace Sponza, a lottery is held when a man in charge is reading the numbers while citizens throw different vegetables and fruit at him.
 Sounds like a lot of fun!